maidsafe/temp_safe_network/sn_cli/README.md

 ### Windows

+If you are a Windows user, you will need to download and install the [Visual C++ Redistributable for Visual Studio](https://www.microsoft.com/en-in/download/details.aspx?id=48145) if not already installed on your machine, otherwise attempting to run the CLI will result in errors such as:
+`error while loading shared libraries: api-ms-win-crt-locale-l1-1-0.dll: cannot open shared object file: No such file or directory`

+You may already have these Visual C++ libraries on your machine if you already use Visual Studio.

-If you are a Windows user, you'll need to open a [Git BASH](https://gitforwindows.org) console with admin permissions.
+Next, you'll need to open a [Git BASH](https://gitforwindows.org) console with admin permissions.

 Click the "Start" button and type "git-bash" in the search bar, then press the **Shift+Ctrl+Enter** keys to reach Git-Bash console.
 The Git-Bash icon may also be in the Start Menu.
-You can [download Git Bash from here](https://gitforwindows.org/) if you don't have in your PC.
+You can [download Git Bash from here](https://gitforwindows.org/) if you don't already have installed on your PC.

-Once you have a Git Bash console just run the above `curl` command:
+Once you have an admin Git Bash console running, just run the above `curl` command to download and execute our install script:
 ```
 $ curl -so- https://sn-api.s3.amazonaws.com/install.sh | bash
 ```

-Once Safe CLI is downloaded and installed in your system, you can follow the steps in this User Guide by starting from the [Using the CLI](#using-the-cli) section below in this document.
+Once the Safe CLI is downloaded and installed on your system, you can follow the steps in this User Guide by starting from the [Using the CLI](#using-the-cli) section below in this document.

-You can alternatively download the latest version of the Safe CLI from the [releases page](https://github.com/maidsafe/sn_api/releases/latest) and install it manually on your system.
+Alternatively, you can download the latest version of the Safe CLI from the [releases page](https://github.com/maidsafe/sn_api/releases/latest) and install it manually on your system.

-If otherwise you prefer to build the Safe CLI from source code, please follow the instructions in the next two sections below.
+If you prefer to build the Safe CLI from source code, please follow the instructions in the [Build](#build) section below.

 ## Build